cloudogu/sonar-cas-plugin/architecture.md

 1. Logout over SonarQube
 1. Single Logout (SLO)

+At a certain point both are similar because in the end the back-channel logout mechanism is used.

 #### Logout over SonarQube

 1. User logs in into SonarQube (as usual)